 - Internal record keeping;

 - To periodically send promotional communications (electronic and telephone) about new products and services, thought leadership or other information which we think you may find interesting based on the information that you have provided;

-- We may also use the information you provided to contact you for market research purposes; and
+- To contact you for market research purposes; and

-- We may use the information provided to customise our website based on the interests you have indicated.
+- To customise our website based on the interests you have indicated.